Immigration Lawyers for VAWA Residency Petition for Victims of Domestic Violence

 - The foreign national may be required to attend an interview with a USCIS officer, for either the I-360, the I-485 or both, otherwise a decision may be issued by the USCIS Service Center.

 You will generally be required to pay the filing fees for the Form, I-485 and Biometrics, unless you are eligible for a Fee Waiver.
-Click here to verify the U.S. Immigration Service fees as these change regularly.
+Verify the U.S. Immigration Service fees as these change regularly.

 What are the Fees of our Boston Immigration lawyers to Petition for VAWA?

-Click here to learn more about our immigration legal fees.
+Learn more about our immigration legal fees for VAWA.